MicrosoftDocs/defender-docs/defender-xdr/get-started-xdr.md

 :::image type="content" source="media/exclude-user-groups.png" alt-text="Screenshot to exclude user groups in Defender Experts for XDR." lightbox="media/exclude-user-groups.png":::

+> [!NOTE]
+> You can only exclude users by adding them to an Microsoft Entra ID security group.
+On-prem Entra ID users cannot be excluded at this time.

 To edit or update exclusions after the initial setup, go to **Settings** > **Defender Experts** > **Exclusions**, then go to the **Device groups** or **User groups** tab.

 <!--